nozsh/blog/content/posts/notes/Start-Flux-model-local.en.md

   hidden: false # only hide on current single page
 ---

+{{< ahtung/badEn >}}

-Most likely, you're getting noise or just a blank image instead of a beautiful picture when trying to generate with the Flux model in [Stable Diffusion web UI by AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui?sl).
+Most likely, you're getting noise or just a blank instead of a beautiful image when trying to generate with the Flux model in [Stable Diffusion web UI by AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui?sl).

-Or maybe you're seeing the error **"You do not have CLIP state dict!"** when using the Flux model on a different interface.
+Or maybe you're get error **"You do not have CLIP state dict!"** when using the Flux model on another panel.

-And that’s probably why you’re reading this.
+And that's probably why you're reading this.

 {{< callout/warn >}}
-This is a guide on how to run the **Flux** model.<br>
+This is note about how to run the **Flux** model.<br>
-**Not a tutorial on setting up a local installation for image generation.**
+**Not tutorial on setting up local installation for image generation.**
 {{< /callout/warn >}}

 {{< embedPost "local-ai-image-generation-stability-matrix">}}

-If you're getting noise or a blank image, that means your interface doesn’t support Flux models.
+If you're getting noise or blank image, that means your panel doesn't support Flux models.

 As of the time of writing, Flux works in [WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge?sl) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI?sl), both of which are listed in the [Stability Matrix](https://github.com/LykosAI/StabilityMatrix?sl).
 Also, for now, Flux models work best with NVIDIA GPUs.

 {{< callout/note >}}
-The **optimized version** of the original Flux model, available [here](https://huggingface.co/lllyasviel/flux1-dev-bnb-nf4?sl),
-can run out of the box on WebUI Forge.
+The **optimized version** of the original Flux model, available [here](https://huggingface.co/lllyasviel/flux1-dev-bnb-nf4?sl), can run out of the box on WebUI Forge.

-All the necessary encoders and VAE are already [built-in](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/981?sl).
+Because, all the necessary encoders and VAE are already [built-in](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/981?sl).
 {{< /callout/note >}}

 {{< details/1 "Models" >}}
-You can download the original models from [here](https://huggingface.co/black-forest-labs/FLUX.1-dev?sl) or [here](https://huggingface.co/black-forest-labs/FLUX.1-schnell?sl).
+You can download original models from [here](https://huggingface.co/black-forest-labs/FLUX.1-dev?sl) or [here](https://huggingface.co/black-forest-labs/FLUX.1-schnell?sl).

 **GGUF versions** are available [here](https://huggingface.co/lllyasviel/FLUX.1-dev-gguf?sl) or [here](https://huggingface.co/lllyasviel/FLUX.1-schnell-gguf?sl).
 {{< /details/1 >}}